 Poverty No Longer A National Priority

 The Community Services Administration is closed and poverty is no longer a national priority.
 Community Service Block Grants become available to the states, which are sub-granted to the Community Action Agencies.

-We become Lifeline
+We Become Lifeline

-LEDC changes its name from Lakeland Economic Development Corporation to Lifeline to Economically Disadvantaged Consumers, still known as LEDC, to clarify the target population
+LEDC changes its name from Lakeland Economic Development Corporation to Lifeline to Economically Disadvantaged Consumers, still known as LEDC, to clarify the target population.

-Community Action Agency Status Achieved
+Community Action Agency Status Acheived